Lokideos/go_structs/README.md

-Structs project written in go
+Structs and pointers project written in go